HenrikSkog/cognition/docs/release3/README.md

 For deliverable 3, we converted the application to interact with a web server using the Spring Boot framework.
 This demanded that we reworked how the tests and the application is run, as there are more moving parts currently.

-First, you need to **install dependencies without running tests**, in order to ensure that all Maven modules have downloaded necessary dependencies.

-Then, you need to **test** the application.
-For the user interface tests to pass, this requires using a Spring Boot server running on our port for testing (port `3000`).

-**Running the application** also requires a Spring Boot server to be running, this time on port `8080`.
-We made the choice of not running the test server and the application server on the same port in order to prevent potential crashes.

-In summary, all these moving parts led us to streamline the process of testing and running the application.
-Hence, we added a [`Makefile`](../../cognition/Makefile) as a wrapper for the needed `mvn` commands to improve the quality of life for the current developers and "future" developer (the one grading this project). **We underline that we still use Maven for building the application.** Make is simply acts as an abstraction above the existing Maven commands.
+This led us to streamline the process of testing and running the application.
+Hence, we added a [`Makefile`](../../cognition/Makefile) as a wrapper for the needed `mvn` commands to improve the quality of life for the current developers and "future" developer (the one grading this project). **We underline that we still use Maven for building the application.** `Make` simply acts as an abstraction above the existing `mvn` commands.

-Given the number of actual commands to run the application, the group saw this abstraction as necessary and worth dedicating time to, in order to improve the quality of life for the developer.

-Please see the root [`README`](../../README.md) for more information on running the application, preferably using `make` .
+Please see the root [`README`](../../README.md) for more information on running the application, preferably using `make`.

 **TL;DR** - You can now run tests using `make test` and run the application using `make` in the `cognition` directory.